 Outpatient treatment options are also provided; they may be more suitable for those with a supportive home environment.
 Finally, ongoing care and support are provided by extended-care programs.

-While cocaine addiction can be an extremely challenging addiction to overcome, it can be done.
-The important thing is that clients know they are not alone and that they have the individualized care and support system they need to recover, grow, and thrive.
+It can be extremely challenging addiction to overcome cocaine addiction.
+However, you or your loved can do it.
+The important thing is that clients know they are not alone.
+They have the individualized care and support system they need to recover, grow, and thrive.
 For treatment options, contact our team at Granite Recovery Centers.
 Our dedicated team of Admissions Specialists is available 24/7 at 855.712.7784.